 - Bloat/Gastric torsion (stomach fills with air and can twist – requires urgent vet treatment – common to large, deep chested breeds)

-- Hip dysplasia: breed mean score 18.5 (both parents should be lower than this)
+- Hip dysplasia: (abnormality of the hip joint causing pain and disability) breed mean score 13.3 (both parents should be lower than this)

 - Elbow dysplasia: ideally O:O (swollen, painful elbows and lameness)